garrettrayj/mapnik-docker/README.md

 # Mapnik Docker

-A pull-n-play Docker image for Mapnik.
-Includes support for GDAL, Postgres, Cairo, and more.
+A pull-n-play [Docker](https://www.docker.com/) image for [Mapnik](http://mapnik.org/),
+a geospatial visualization and processing toolkit.

+Designed to be a base image for map tile servers and spatial processing nodes.
+Explore all the options without waiting for the rather long compile times for both Boost and Mapnik.

+* Based on CentOS 7
+* The complete Mapnik experience with all input plugins and output formats.
+* LLVM/Clang C++ environment

 ## Getting Started